May Your Kindness Remain

-May Your Kindness Remain is the sixth studio album by American singer-songwriter Courtney Marie Andrews.
-It was released on March 23, 2018 via Fat Possum Records.
+May Your Kindness Remain is the sixth studio album by the American singer-songwriter Courtney Marie Andrews.
+It was released on March 23, 2018, via Fat Possum Records.

 Critical reception

 May Your Kindness Remain was met with generally favorable reviews from critics.
 At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, this release received an average score of 79, based on nine reviews.
 The aggregator AnyDecentMusic? has the critical consensus of the album at a 7.5 out of 10, based on fourteen reviews.
 The aggregator Album of the Year assessed the critical consensus as 78 out of 100, based on ten reviews.